sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### Stylesheets

-Do not use element selectors for styling since these effect global styles and elements used may change
+Do not use element selectors for styling since these effect global styles and elements used may change.
-Follow [BEM](https://getbem.com/naming/) (Block, Element, Modifier) naming convention for style scoping to a specific component
+Follow [BEM](https://getbem.com/naming/) (Block, Element, Modifier) naming convention for style scoping to a specific component.
-Use a prefix on selector class names to avoid collision with others selectors
+Use a prefix on selector class names to avoid collision with others selectors:

 ```css
 .sds-<package-name > {